openoakland/oakland-soft-story-map/data/README.md

 Usage
 -----

-`./import-tiles.py` will import OHHS data from a remote URL and index it into a directory of [GeoJSON](http://www.geojson.org/) files in `tiles`.
+`./import-tiles.py` will import building data from a remote URL and index it into a directory of [GeoJSON](http://www.geojson.org/) files in `tiles`.

 `./import-buildings.py` will import OHHS data from a remote URL and generate